 In 1994, Jim Jacobsen was farming raisins and table grapes in the San Joaquin Valley with his father and grandfather.
 One night, a high-speed railroad train crashed just a ways from their vineyard with 70,000 bottles of wine on board.
 Some locals, including Jim, joined up to help as the clean-up crew and scored some wine for take-home!
 Thus, started Jim's journey from grape grower to winemaker.
 "Wine is the best damn bi-product grapes can offer!
 [Jim]"

-Jim met Maribeth in 1994 on a blind date.
-Their local theatre had put on a production of the play, "Bye, Bye, Birdie" where Maribeth played the the wife of the mayor (Jim.)
-Jim and Maribeth soon began dating and enjoyed their weekends together visiting Jim's mother, Margorie Jacobsen, on the central coast.
-Plenty of Paso Robles' wine filled weekends were underway as the new couple fell in love.
+Maribeth and Jim met in 1994 on a blind date.
+Their local theater had put on a production of the play, "Bye, Bye, Birdie," where Maribeth played the wife of the mayor (Jim.)
+Jim and Maribeth soon began dating and enjoyed their weekends together, visiting Jim's mother, Margorie Jacobsen, on the central coast.
+Plenty of Paso Robles' wine-filled weekends were underway as the new couple fell in love.
 Speed forward a few years,